Virtua Tennis: Multiplatform games

 In 2006, a new entry, Virtua Tennis 3, was released for arcades using the Sega Lindbergh hardware.
-The game was ported to the PlayStation 3 with SIXAXIS controls incorporated into the gameplay, as well as to the Xbox 360, the latter port being handled by Sumo Digital.
-While working on it, Sumo Digital was instructed by Sega to feature Sonic as an unlockable character, giving them the idea to make a Tennis game consisting of Sega characters from various franchises.
-This was released in 2008 as Sega Superstars Tennis, which ran on the Virtua Tennis 3 engine that Sumo Digital developed for the Xbox 360 port of Virtua Tennis 3.
+The game was ported to the PlayStation 3, with SIXAXIS controls incorporated into the gameplay, as well as to the Xbox 360, the latter port also being handled by Sumo Digital.
+While working on it, Sumo Digital was instructed by Sega to feature Sonic as an unlockable character, giving them the idea to make a tennis game consisting of Sega characters from various franchises.
+This was released in 2008 as Sega Superstars Tennis, which ran on the Virtua Tennis 3 engine that Sumo Digital developed for the Xbox 360 port of the game.

-In 2009, Sumo Digital released an update to Virtua Tennis 3 on the PlayStation Portable called Virtua Tennis 2009.
+In 2009, Sumo Digital released an update to Virtua Tennis 3 on PlayStation 3, Xbox 360, Microsoft Windows and Wii called Virtua Tennis 2009.

 At Gamescom 2010, Virtua Tennis 4 was revealed for the PlayStation 3, with PlayStation Move controls incorporated.
 The game also introduced a new first-person perspective to help players control the game more effectively with the Move controller.

 Sega released Virtua Tennis Challenge in 2012, the first installment in the series to be released on Android and iOS.